-Up to four concrete cores will be collected and tested for compressive strength.
-Concrete cores will be collected at locations observed to be in poor condition that can be easily accessed by the coring equipment (i.e., not the spillway interior, not via boat access).
+The locations and size of cores collected will be identified based on observations from the field investigation and results of preliminary structural analyses.
+It is currently assumed that MTC will use a thin-walled concrete core drill to collect 4-inch-diameter cores that are at least 8-inches long from areas that can be easily accessed by the coring equipment (i.e., not the spillway interior, not via boat access).
 If the coring equipment cannot easily access a specified location, a location that is accessible and considered to have concrete conditions representative of the original location will be selected for sampling.
 During the collection of the sample, the approximate depth of deterioration observed in the core will be documented.
-The sample locations, observed depths of deterioration, and results of the laboratory testing will be provided to the City.
+MTC will use ground penetrating radar scanning before coring to place cores between steel reinforcement.
+After collecting cores, MTC will repair the concrete using non-shrink grout.
+A local engineer from Geosyntec with dam safety experience will provide oversight during the concrete sampling.
+Up to three concrete cores will be collected and tested for compressive strength.
+The sample locations observed depths of deterioration, and results of the laboratory testing will be provided to the City.